63CK0/the-adventures-of-sherlock-holmes/README.md

 # INTRODUCTION

 A nifty read for book lovers on the web.
+Best experienced on the iPad / Chrome.

 Brought to you by web people and [Bubblin Superbooks](https://bubbl.in/about) - an online café of books.
-Best experienced on the iPad.

 ## MOBILE FIRST